Intrinsic bond orbitals: Application in structure and bonding

-Transition Metal Compounds
+Transition metal compounds

 IBO analysis was used to explain the stability of electron rich gold-carbene complexes, mimicking reactive intermediates in gold catalysis.
 While these complexes are sometimes depicted with a Au-C double bond, representing the sigma donation of the carbene and π backbonding of Au, IBO analysis points towards a minimal amount of π-backbonding with the respective orbital mainly localized on Au.
 The σ-donating carbene orbital is likewise strongly polarized towards C. Stabilization of the compound thus occurs through strong donation of the aromatic carbene substituents into the carbene carbon p-orbitals, outcompeting the Au-π-backdonation.
 IBO analysis was thus able to negate the double bond character of the gold-carbene complexes and provided deep insight into the electronic structure of Cy3P-Au-C(4-OMe-C6H4)2) (Cy = cyclohexyl).

 The π-backbonding character was again evaluated for gold-vinylidene complexes, as another common type of gold catalysis intermediates.
 IBO analysis revealed significantly stronger π-backbonding for the gold-vinylidenes compared to the gold-carbenes.
 This was attributed to the geometric inability of aromatic vinylidene substituents to compete with Au for π-interactions since the respective orbitals are perpendicular to each other.

 Knizia and Klein similarly employed IBO for the analysis of [Fe(CO)3NO]–.
 The even polarization of IBOs between Fe and N points towards a covalently bonded NO ligand.
 The double bond occurs via two d-p π-interactions and results in a formal Fe0 center.
 Confirmed by further calculations, IBO proved as a fast and straightforward method to interpret bonding in this case.
 Making use of the low computational cost, a Cloke-Wilson rearrangement catalyzed by [Fe(CO)3NO]– was investigated by constructing the IBOs for every stationary point along the IRC.
 It was found that one of the Fe-NO π bonds takes active part in catalysis by electron transfer to and from the substrate, explaining the unique catalytic activity of [Fe(CO)3NO]– compared to the isoelectronic [Fe(CO)4]2–.

 Apart from the above mentioned compounds, the IBO method has been employed to investigate various other transition metal complexes, such as gold-diarylallenylidenes or diplatinum diboranyl complexes, proving as a valuable tool to gain insight into the extent and nature of bonding.